d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 We can also visualize the data as a proportion in a **relative frequency bar plot**.
 Relative frequency is the proportion calculated for each level of the categorical variable.

 8. Plot the observed class data using a relative frequency bar plot.
+Be sure to add a scale to the y-axis.

 \begin{center}\includegraphics[width=0.4\linewidth]{images/relative_barplot_martian} \end{center}